 If you wish to become a judge in California, you must first complete a minimum of two years of undergraduate study or the equivalent.
 Most law school applicants complete a four-year bachelor's degree.
 There is no particular pre-law major in undergraduate school.
-There are, however, majors that are popular pre-law majors.
-Among the common undergraduate degrees for law school applicants are History, English and Political Science; however applicants with all undergraduate majors are considered.

 Video of the Day

 Next, you will need to complete the required legal education.
-California allows bar examination applicants to complete the legal education requirement in one of four ways: receipt of a juris doctorate from an accredited law school; completion of four years of fixed-facility study at a law school registered with the committee; completion of four years of study, including a minimum of 864 hours per year at a distance learning law school registered with the committee; or completion of four years through the law office/judge's chambers study program.
+California allows bar examination applicants to complete the legal education requirement in one of four ways: receipt of a Juris Doctor degree from an accredited law school; completion of four years of fixed-facility study at a law school registered with the committee; completion of four years of study, including a minimum of 864 hours per year at a distance learning law school registered with the committee; or completion of four years through the law office/judge's chambers study program.

 Once you are licensed, you will need to gain experience practicing law in the state of California.
 There are several ways to go about doing this, but the pathway depends on what type of judge you would like to be.
 Superior Court judges must have at least ten years of experience practicing law to be qualified for the position of judge.
 Other judicial positions may not have specific experience requirements but experience will be considered for an appointment or by the voters for an elected position.
 You can also get a position with a mentor, explains the Superior Court of California (San Bernardino), which offers the Inland County Mentorship Program.

 Consider also: How to Become a Magistrate or Judge in South Carolina